Journal Articles

 Magazine articles

 Paul, B. T. (November 2020).
 Tinnitus with a normal audiogram: is hearing damaged missed by conventional testing?
-(Feature Story) Canadian Audiologist.
+(Cover Story) Canadian Audiologist.
 Volume 7 Issue 6.

 Paul, B. T. (September 2019).
 In memory of Larry Roberts.
 Canadian Audiologist, Volume 6 Issue 5.